const-ae/glmGamPoi/README.md

 A note of caution: applying `test_de()` to single cell data without the pseudobulk gives overly optimistic p-values.
-This is due to the fact that cells from the same sample are not independent replicates\!
+This is due to the fact that cells from the same sample are not independent replicates!
 It can still be fine to use the method for identifying marker genes, as long as one is aware of the difficulties interpreting the results.